pushowl/engineering-blog/src/posts/pushowl-architecture.md

 Do you want to see how it all comes together?
 You can easily test PushOwl by setting up a free [Shopify developer account](https://partners.shopify.com/signup/developer) and add [PushOwl](https://apps.shopify.com/pushowl) to your development store.

 You can read more about development stores [here](https://help.shopify.com/en/partners/dashboard/development-stores).

+By the way, we are hiring!
+[Join our team of misfits](https://angel.co/company/pushowl/jobs)!